Grey's Anatomy season 20

 This is the first season not to feature Jesse Williams since the sixth season and the first season not to feature Kelly McCreary and Scott Speedman as series regulars since the eleventh and eighteenth seasons, respectively.
-Ellen Pompeo retains her series regular status, as well as continuing to provide voiceover for every episode and appearing in five episodes of the season.
+Ellen Pompeo retained her series regular status, while also continuing to provide voiceover for every episode and appearing in five episodes of the season.
 On April 2, 2024, ABC renewed the series for a twenty-first season.